 - When two or more oligopolies agree to fix prices or take part in anti-competitive behavior, they form a collusive oligopoly.
 This agreement can be formal or informal.

 - A formal agreement is a cartel and is illegal.
-The OPEC is a legal cartel because it’s signed between countries and not firms.
+The OPEC is a legal cartel because it is an agreement signed between countries and not individual firms.

 - In an informal agreement, the firms behave as a monopoly and choose the price that maximizes output.
 The diagram would be like the monopoly profit maximizer.